METRO SERIES CONCERT # 5

 PETER LUFF | CONDUCTOR

-Peter Luff is an Associate Professor and Deputy Director (Performance and Engagement) at Queensland Conservatorium Griffith University (QCGU).
-An until recently, held the position of Associate Principal Horn with the Queensland Symphony Orchestra where he still performs.
+Peter Luff is an Associate Professor and Deputy Director (Performance and Engagement) at Queensland Conservatorium Griffith University (QCGU), an until recently, held the position of Associate Principal Horn with the Queensland Symphony Orchestra where he still regularly performs.

 In 1987, after completing his Bachelor of Music in Performance at Adelaide University’s Elder Conservatorium, Peter moved to Brisbane to join the Horn section of the Queensland Symphony Orchestra.
 He has since completed a Master of Music degree in conducting at Queensland Conservatorium Griffith University and continues to pursue a busy career performing, teaching and conducting.